CMH Gourmand

 CLEGourmand: Tommy’s & the Community of Coventry

-Posted by cmh gourmand on November 17, 2010
+Posted by CMH Gourmand on November 17, 2010

 I have eaten at many of the finest dining establishments in Cleveland including Greenhouse Tavern, Muse, Amp 150, Moxie and more.
 All of these places must step aside for local legend Tommy’s in Coventry.
 Why is Tommy’s the place where you must eat in Cleveland and the best meal you will have?